ruiramos/infrastructure-fun/README.md

 The main objective for this section is to get Vault running locally so it can authenticate Terraform calls via short-lived access tokens that belong to a service account created and managed by Vault (with the right permissions Terraform needs).

-We started by configuring Vault locally so we have access key based authentication with the Google Provider, this is documented in [this other README](./local-vault/README.md).
+We started by configuring Vault locally so we have access key based authentication with the Google Provider, this is documented in [this other README](./local-vault) on the `local-vault` directory.
 We'll then use the Vault roleset we created above as an access token provider for the Google Terraform provider that will provision the Kubernetes cluster.
 This is done in [main.tf](./main.tf).

 Finally, we configured the terraform backend to use Google Cloud Storage (gcs).
 We want our terraform state to live remotely, so in the future multiple users can update the terraform state and it doesn't depend on a local state.
 A Google Storage bucket was created for that purpose.
 The configuration that instructs terraform to use the bucket is on the `terraform { }` block.